itsdfish/SequentialSamplingModels.jl/docs/src/mdft.md

 # Multi-attribute Decision Field Theory

-Multi-attribute Decision Field Theory (MDFT; Roe, Busemeyer, & James, 2001) models how people choose between alternatives with multiple dimensions, such as cars, phones, or jobs.
-As an example, jobs may differ in terms of benefits, salary, flexibility, and life-work balance.
+Multi-attribute Decision Field Theory (MDFT; Roe, Busemeyer, & Townsend, 2001) models how people choose between alternatives with multiple dimensions, such as cars, phones, or jobs.
+As an example, jobs may differ in terms of benefits, salary, flexibility, and work-life balance.
 As with other sequential sampling models, MDFT assumes that evidence (or preference) accumulates dynamically until the evidence for one alternative reaches a threshold, and triggers the selection of the winning alternative.
-In addition, MDFT is based on three other core assumptions:
+MDFT incorporates three additional core assumptions:

 1. Attention switches between attributes, and alternatives are compared on the currently attended attribute
 2. As two alternatives become closer to each other in attribute space, their mutual inhibition increases